 The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment that has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.

 The main source of funding for disabled students from the UK is the Disabled Students' Allowance.

 Supporting disabled students

 Disabled Students' Assessment and Support, schools and other services have an important role in the support provided to disabled students.

 Making our teaching accessible to disabled students, including those studying for research degrees, can benefit all our students.

 Disabled students and assessment

 Disabled students may need special arrangements for exams and other assessment.
 Find out how schools and DSAS can help.

 Unlike "home" disabled students, disabled international students are not entitled to UK Government funding for academic support.

-The University is experienced in supporting disabled Postgraduate Research students (PGRs).
+The University is experienced in supporting disabled Postgraduate Researchers (PGRs).
 Disabled Students Assessment and Support (DSAS), the individual PGR and their academic School work together to remove any barriers a student may face in their studies; including putting in place reasonable adjustments to the transfer and viva process.